 Unlike a human workforce, robots and machines don’t feel the need to take holidays, sick days or even a lunch break; they don’t require health insurance or a monthly wage.
 By utilising robotics in any warehouse, e-commerce or other, the reduction in operations, logistics costs and delivery time could be enough reason to be team robot!
 These cost savings could be that cost saving factor that could make industries change.
 As well as this, health and safety is decreased significantly, as well as tasks being carried out in a smaller space of time.

 The average warehouse robot, dependent on functionality, can cost just under £30,000, which makes the dream of making automation a reality, difficult.
 While it may make your life, easier, there are much more complications with automatic robotic systems.
 If you put the £30,000 next to a yearly salary, add in maintenance of machinery and software, is it more expensive that the precision and quality of a human worker?
 The prospect of possibly losing employment to a robotic automation obviously has some warehouse workers worried, as well as unions and groups.

 New skills in the workplace are constantly being learnt from employees, and new expertise is usually required to keep on top of certain jobs and constant changing trends in industries.
 What would be more convenient; a training course for employees or a new and potentially expensive software update?

 And, what about if one of your automated systems broke down?
 This can be even more financially draining, and the downtime can be detrimental to work pace and flow.
 This is like a system glitch; the smallest of malfunctions could cause the biggest of problems, and even the entire operation to stop.

-Through expert solutions, we provide stock control software allowing accurate track of stock and supply.
+Through expert solutions, we provide barcode inventory systems allowing accurate track of stock and supply.
 There is no complicated, expensive robotics at GSM Barcoding – our systems and products are professional and fuss-free, but certainly do the job perfectly.